WojciechMatuszewski/programming-notes/aws-stuff.md

 - identity pool is **responsible for exchaning user pool tokens for AWS credentials**

+* here you can **enable unathenticated access**.
+This is quite logical that this option is here since remember that Identity Pool is responsible for STS tokens.

 #### SAML

 - to get SAML working you will probably need **provider Name and MetaData document**